dcm4che/dcm4chee-arc-cs/docs/networking/config/device.rst

     .. _dicomDescription:

     dicomDescription_"
+    "Device UID",string,"Unique identifier of the device","
+    .. _dicomDeviceUID:

+    dicomDeviceUID_"
     "Manufacturer",string,"Should be the same as the value of Manufacturer (0008,0070) in SOP instances created by this device","
     .. _dicomManufacturer: